orcestra-campaign/book/orcestra_book/science.md

 ### The role of PERCUSION
 To overcome this challenge, PERCUSION seeks to measure the mesoscale circulations within and at the edges of the ITCZ.
 The key hypothesis is that measuring these circulations and their occurrence frequency, along with calculating the energy export, will advance our understanding of the changes in width and location of the ITCZ and improve our predictions of future rainfall.

-To do this, PERCUSSION follows the successful application of dropsonde circles during the EUREC4A campaign to infer mesoscale circulations (Bony, 2017).
-Dropsonde circles of about 130 km in radius will be placed at the center and the edges of the ITCZ on each of the 20+ flights planned for August - October 2024.
+To do this, PERCUSION follows the successful application of dropsonde circles during the EUREC4A campaign to infer mesoscale circulations (Bony, 2017).
+Dropsonde circles of about 130 km in radius will be placed at the center and the edges of the ITCZ on each of the 20+ flights planned for August - September 2024.
 The dropsondes measure the horizontal wind as a function of height (via a gps tracking the drift of the sonde), and then the mesocale vertical wind of the entire circle can be inferred from the divergence theorem.

 ![](./figures/doldrums_hypotheses.jpg)
 *Figure 7.
 Potential causes for the low-wind speed events known as the "doldrums".
 Credit: Julia Windmiller.*

-In addition to pursuing a better understanding of the ITCZ, PERCUSSION hopes to use these budgets of moist static energy and observed mesoscale circulations to test hypothesized controls on convective aggregation such as the up-gradient horizontal transfer of moist static energy (Muller, 2022); and to test hypothesized circulation controls on the doldrums such as the association between subsiding air and surface wind divergence (Figure 7 and Windmiller, 2024).
+In addition to pursuing a better understanding of the ITCZ, PERCUSION hopes to use these budgets of moist static energy and observed mesoscale circulations to test hypothesized controls on convective aggregation such as the up-gradient horizontal transfer of moist static energy (Muller, 2022); and to test hypothesized circulation controls on the doldrums such as the association between subsiding air and surface wind divergence (Figure 7 and Windmiller, 2024).

 With PERCUSION, the ITCZ's inner life will be characterized to a degree not seen since the GATE field campaign took place exactly fifty years ago (Frank, 1983).
 GATE took place at the dawn of the era of General Circulation Models to help guide their development and use for understanding global climate change.
 Is it not fitting that PERCUSION will take place at the dawn of the era of Global Storm Resolving Models, guiding their development and helping us to understand regional climate change?